essans/RasPi/clusterA/02_initial_setup_masterNode.md

 sudo nano /etc/dhcpcd.conf
 ```

-...and add the following at the bottom:
+...adding the following at the bottom:

 ```sh
 interface eth0